jostmey/NakedAttention/README.md

 # NOTICE OF BUG:
 I am receiving excellent feedback and there may be a conceptual error in this repository.
-I believe the issue has been addressed, but I will need review the repository later to ensure accuracy and clarity in the implementation.
+The issue is still being addressed.

 ##  Revealing example of a self-attention model, the building block of a transformer model